We’re pleased to introduce you to the students who will be interning with Bayou City Waterkeeper this fall:

 Naomi Walker, Texas Southern University (Graduate School), Mapping Water Injustices Fellow

 Naomi is continuing her work mapping water injustices in the greater Houston area.
 Naomi is a graduate student at Texas Southern University pursuing a degree in Urban Planning and Environmental Policy, with a focus on Sustainability and Natural Resources.
 She has previously worked as an Environmental Research Assistant mapping the nutrient, contaminant, and bacteria levels of Buffalo Bayou.
 She is passionate about improving environmental injustices that degrade the health of communities and contribute to global climate change, environmental degradation, and food and water insecurity.
+Naomi’s work has been made possible through a grant made by the Impact Fund.

 Throughout the year Bayou City Waterkeeper hosts law, policy, and science interns to help with our research, investigation, and analysis of issues affecting water quality, wetlands, and resilience to flooding and climate change across the greater Houston-Galveston region.
 For job and internship openings, please visit our career opportunities page.